tim1ford/FHIR-SpineCore/pages/design/design_access.md

 - [Case Studies](/engage_case_studies.html) illustrates access decisions used to solve the challenges faced within the context and design patterns encountered.

-{% include custom/contribute.html content="Provide design patterns and API usage case studies by getting in touch with careconnect@interopen.org "%}

 # API Considerations #

 Other API consideration are shown below.
 Please click on the parts of the API process to continue your API creation journey.

 {% include custom/provide_api.svg %}

-{% include custom/contribute.html content="Get in involved and contribute to the above API considerations careconnect@interopen.org"%}